nradulovic/neon-eds/README.md

 # Quick-start guide

-eSolid - Base system is a library for embedded devices.

-eSolid is a collection of resources for embedded system design and this Base system is only a piece of that collection.
+Neon Base is a collection of low-level libraries for Neon Real-Time Framework.

 ## TODO list

-- Integrate a profiling system (memory usage, fragmentation...)
 - test, test, test...

-# Using eSolid - Base system
+# Using Base system

 ## Configuration and ports

-Configuration is done in two group of files: the ones located under /inc/base directory (like `dbg_cfg.h`...), which are port independent settings, and in port directory (like `intr_cfg.h`, `sysctrl_cfg`), which are port depended settings.
+Configuration is done in two group of files:
-Currently, eSolid is ported only to ARMv7-M architecture range of microcontrollers.
-It was tested on STM32F100 series of microcontrollers, but it should work, with minimal modifications, on any ARMv7-M CPU.
-Some other ports like AVR-GCC are planned, too.
+- the port independent settings are located in 'include/nbase_config.h'
+- the port dependent settings are located in the port directory

 ## Building